Last Updated on March 5, 2023 by Victor Queiroz

 Through this document, you can provide important information related to the business you will develop in Portugal, considering, among other characteristics:

-This is just some of the information that you must include in the Business Plan.
+This is just some information you must include in the Business Plan.

 Entrepreneurs themselves will also be subject to analysis to issue the D2 Visa.
 The higher the qualification in terms of knowledge and experience in the field, the better.